Spatial analysis

 Complex issues arise in spatial analysis, many of which are neither clearly defined nor completely resolved, but form the basis for current research.
 The most fundamental of these is the problem of defining the spatial location of the entities being studied.
 Classification of the techniques of spatial analysis is difficult because of the large number of different fields of research involved, the different fundamental approaches which can be chosen, and the many forms the data can take.

 History

 Spatial analysis began with early attempts at cartography and surveying.
-Land surveying goes back to at least 1,400 B.C in Egypt: the dimensions of taxable land plots were measured with measuring ropes and plumb bobs. b.
+Land surveying goes back to at least 1,400 B.C in Egypt: the dimensions of taxable land plots were measured with measuring ropes and plumb bobs.
 Many fields have contributed to its rise in modern form.
 Biology contributed through botanical studies of global plant distributions and local plant locations, ethological studies of animal movement, landscape ecological studies of vegetation blocks, ecological studies of spatial population dynamics, and the study of biogeography.
 Epidemiology contributed with early work on disease mapping, notably John Snow's work of mapping an outbreak of cholera, with research on mapping the spread of disease and with location studies for health care delivery.
 Statistics has contributed greatly through work in spatial statistics.
 Economics has contributed notably through spatial econometrics.
 Geographic information system is currently a major contributor due to the importance of geographic software in the modern analytic toolbox.
 Remote sensing has contributed extensively in morphometric and clustering analysis.
 Computer science has contributed extensively through the study of algorithms, notably in computational geometry.
 Mathematics continues to provide the fundamental tools for analysis and to reveal the complexity of the spatial realm, for example, with recent work on fractals and scale invariance.
 Scientific modelling provides a useful framework for new approaches.